PAT (Physics Admissions Test)

 In 2015, multiple-choice questions were removed, and longer 20 mark questions were replaced by shorter 10 mark questions.
 In 2017, multiple-choice questions were re-introduced and the physics and maths sections were mixed up.

-The PAT is now hybrid - with online questions and a paper answer booklet; however, the older papers will still be of use when preparing.
-Please note that from 2023, only use of the digital scientific calculators provided on the test platform will be permitted.
-You can explore using this via the online practice PAT.
+In 2023 the PAT was hybrid - with online questions and a paper answer booklet; however, the older papers will still be of use when preparing.

 We do not generally provide solutions to the past papers.
 When marking the PAT all suitable methods for solving the questions are allowed and we would not want you to feel only one specific way of solving the problem will gain you marks.
-Solutions to the 2009 paper can be found on the Physics website, together with a set of model solutions.
+A 2009 sample paper can be found on the Physics website, together with a set of model solutions.

 The University does not endorse, or allow use of, its tests that are protected by copyright for commercial use